Discrete SIR model on a homogeneous tree and its continuous limit: Continuous limit of the discrete model

-\begin{remark} {\rm Note that equating the time derivative to zero in equation~\eqref{basic2} , i.e. $S'_t=0$, gives the known equation
+\begin{remark} {\rm Note that equating the time derivative to zero in equation~\eqref{basic2}, i.e. $S'_t=0$, gives the known equation

-for the stationary population proportion of susceptible individuals $S:=S_{\infty}$ in the SIR model (e.g. see equation (7) in~\cite{Barlow} and references therein).
-In particular, this equation shows that the limit value $S$ depends only on the ratio $\displaystyle{\mu/\eps=1/R_0}$, where $R_0$ is the basic reproduction number.
+for the stationary population proportion of susceptible individuals $S$ in the SIR model (e.g. see equation (7) in~\cite{Barlow} and references therein).
+In particular, this equation shows that the stationary value $S$ depends only on the ratio $\displaystyle{\mu/\eps=1/R_0}$, where $R_0$ is the basic reproduction number in the classic SIR model.
 Note also that equation~\eqref{stat} is just a special case of more general equation~\eqref{S_inf} for the stationary susceptible state. } \end{remark}

 \begin{example}[Constant rate of infection and deterministic recovery] {\rm Consider a model, in which the infection rate is given by a constant $\eps>0$, and the recovery time is given by a deterministic constant $H>0$.
 This model can be obtained by setting $\gamma_t=\eps$ for $t\in [0,H]$ and $\gamma_t=0$ for $t>H$.
 This gives the following model equations